 - worsening symptoms

 Abdominal bloating and nausea related to foods you eat will typically resolve after your body has had time to digest whatever has upset your stomach.
 Common food intolerances include lactose and gluten.
-Avoid eating any foods that you determine to cause abdominal bloating and nausea.
+Avoid eating any foods that you determine are causing abdominal bloating and nausea.

-Your doctor can prescribe medications related to underlying conditions such as acid reflux or constipation.
+Your doctor may prescribe medication if you have underlying conditions such as acid reflux or constipation.
 More serious disorders, such as congestive heart failure or dumping syndrome, may require prolonged treatments.

 Drinking clear fluids that contain natural sugar, such as sports drinks or Pedialyte, may help settle your stomach.
 However, drinking artificially flavored beverages and those made with sugar alcohols may contribute to abdominal bloating.

 Anti-gas medications to reduce abdominal bloating, such as simethicone drops, are available at pharmacies.
-However, they’re not always effective.
+They’re not always effective, so take in moderation.

 If you’re able to target the foods causing your abdominal bloating and nausea, avoiding them can prevent your symptoms.
-However, you can take other steps to maintain a stomach-friendly diet, including:
+There are other steps you can take to maintain a stomach-friendly lifestyle as well.
+They include:

-- eating a bland diet (including toast, broth-based soups, baked chicken, rice, pudding, gelatin, and cooked fruits and vegetables)
+- eating a bland diet of toast, broth-based soups, baked chicken, rice, pudding, gelatin, and cooked fruits and vegetables

-- exercising regularly (this helps to reduce gas in the intestinal tract while also preventing constipation)
+- exercising regularly, which helps reduce gas in the intestinal tract while also preventing constipation

 - refraining from smoking